lachrist/aran/README.md

 ## Simplified Live API

-This simpler interface is provided by [live.js](live.js) which is a tiny wrapper around the regular Aran interface.
+This simpler interface is provided by [live.js](live.js) which is a simple wrapper around the regular Aran interface.

 ### `aranlive = require("aran/live")(advice, options)`